3and4/Leither/doc/MiMei-en.md

     Leither is designed to support frequently used internet applications with extremely limited resources, for example to run office applications for a small business on a Raspberry Pi Zero.

-    Leither OS has implemented all the subsystems necessary to reconstruct regular internet services, including authentication and authorization, file system, database, application framework, domain name service and routing.
+    Leither OS has implemented all the subsystems necessary to reconstruct regular internet services, including authentication and authorization, file system, database, application framework, independent domain name service and routing.
 Leither API supports about 40 kinds of development languages.

     PS: Leither writtten in Kanji character is 弥媒. 弥 means extremely small and ubiquitous, usually something imperceptable. 媒 means media. 弥媒 put togather almost as good as Ether, a substance once believed to be the building block of universe.